 During the research for a list of most important hedge funds in SEA, it became very clear that hedge funds are hard to be found.
-That is why we have made a list of the most important ones and not all of them in this region.
+That is why we have made a list of the most important hedge funds and not all of them in this region.

-The top reason why these funds are difficult to find is that their goal is not to have a well-known name.
-Hedge funds are exclusive and most investors get invited to join rather than seeking out to find a fund to join.
+The top reason why hedge funds are difficult to find is that their goal is not to have a well-known name.
+Hedge funds are exclusive and most investors get invited to join rather them seeking out a hedge fund to join.
 Therefore, most do not have a website of any sort or any other social media to gain traction of visitors.

 To find a hedge fund that suits you as an investor you should keep in mind what is important to you, a high return or a steady one?
 Many investors look at the returns of the past five to ten years.
-None the less for most investors this is not enough they analyze some KPI of this type of funda they are interested in.
+None the less for most investors this is not enough they analyze some KPI of the hedge fund they are interested in.

 For start-ups looking to get funded by a hedge fund, this is rather hard to seek out.
-To get one to invest in start-ups is not easy as described before they do not only invest in start-ups, they invest in very diverse investments.
-The most used method is getting in touch with these funds either online or through a networking session.
+To get a hedge fund to invest in start-ups is not easy as described before they do not only invest in start-ups, they invest in very diverse investments.
+The most used method is getting in touch with these hedge funds either online or through a networking session.

-This fund is run by Chong Chin Eai, Vanda Global Fun was the best operating fund of its kind in 2019.
+This hedge fund is run by Chong Chin Eai, his hedge fund was the best operating hedge fund of 2019.
 In this year they gained over a whopping 300%.

 Check out our Venture Capital list!

 The first theory suggests that success is due to the large amount of capital some wealthy Asians have.
 This gives them the ability to invest in risky investment as they can afford to lose the capital.
 Besides this, there is a lot of capital coming into Singapore, which enables hedge funds to invest way more and in a more diversified portfolio.
 Lastly, hedge funds in Singapore are run by small teams.
 Some are even operated by a single person with one desk and one computer.
-In other words, the cost to run such funds is minimal.
+In other words, the cost to run such a hedge fund are minimal.